Indians win 15th straight over Tigers with 7-2 victory

 OUT

-Indians second baseman Jason Kipnis will miss the rest of the season with a broken right hand.
+Indians 2N Jason Kipnis will miss the rest of the season with a broken right hand.
 He is expected to have surgery in the next few days.

 Andrew Velazquez, called up from the minors to replace Kipnis, made a long run to catch Lugo’s foul popup in the second.
 Velazquez hung on to the ball after banging into the stands.
 Kipnis, wearing a brace on his hand, clapped in the dugout following the play.

-Velazquez, recalled from Triple-A Columbus before the game, struck out in all four at-bats.
-The 25-year-old was acquired from the Tampa Bay Rays on July 3.
+Velazquez, recalled from Triple-A Columbus before the game, struck out in all four at-bats, but also started a double play in the seventh.
+The 25-year-old was acquired from the Rays on July 3.

+“It was exciting to see,” Plutko said.
+“He really saved us a couple of times.”

 SCRATCHED